Rifamycins are antibiotics that work by suppressing the bacteria's production of genetic material. As a result, the bacteria die.

 Use of Rifamycins During Pregnancy and Breastfeeding

 Rifamycins are used during pregnancy only when the benefits of treatment outweigh the risks.
-With rifabutin, no harmful effects on the fetus have been observed in animal studies, but no well-designed studies have been done in pregnant women.
+With rifabutin, some harmful effects on the fetus have been observed in animal studies.
 With rifampin and rifapentine, harmful effects on the fetus (including birth defects) have been observed in animal studies.
-(See also Drug Use During Pregnancy.)
+(See also Safety of Medications During Pregnancy.)

-Use of rifamycins during breastfeeding is not recommended.
-A decision to stop breastfeeding or to stop rifampin should be made depending on the importance of the drug to the mother's health.
-(See also Drug Use During Breastfeeding.)
+Use of rifamycins during breastfeeding is not recommended, but the decision to stop breastfeeding or to stop rifampin should be made depending on the importance of the medication to the mother's health.
+(See also Medication and Substance Use During Breastfeeding.)

 Drugs Mentioned In This Article